 Here is a link to a picture of the Pug muddlers which really looks like work of art.

-The Pug muddler is said to be the best muddler in the world and it is good, very good even though for me it took a little while for me to get used to the pointed top, but i definetily wouldn`t want another now.
+The Pug muddler is said to be the best muddler and it is good, very good even though for me it took a little while for me to get used to the pointed top.
 I do have other muddlers too of course, and sometimes another muddler may fit better, its all depending on what`s going to be muddled and the shape of the glass, for example a thinner muddler fits better in a tall narrow glass, like the one from Leblon.

 Here is a great post about Pug and other muddlers.